Voluntary Health Services hospital, Chennai: G. Surgical specialties

-The hospital is a tertiary care referral hospital with facility for treating 465 inpatients and has seven major specialties such as General Surgery, Neurology, Ophthalmology, Neurosurgery, Diabetic clinic, Obstetrics and gynecology and Psychiatry and Drug rehabilitation.
+VHS provides supportive services at an affordable cost and equipped with CT scan, MRI scan, Ultrasound scan, DEXA, Cath lab, Digital X-ray, Dialysis, Intensive care unit, Post Operative Wards, 24x7 laboratory, Senior Citizen Home and other facilities.
+The hospital is managing "State of the Art NICU(Neonatal intensive care unit)".
+VHS is approved by Government of Tamil Nadu Chief Minister's Health insurance Scheme.
+VHS is accredited by the National Accreditation Board for Hospitals & Healthcare Providers (NABH).

 The neurology department was started in 1965 and handles clinical psychology, physiotherapy, epilepsy, special needs treatment and dietetics.
-Gynaecology department started as an outpatient wing in 1965 with ante and post natal care.
+Gynaecology department started as an outpatient wing in 1965 with ante and post-natal care.
 In 1991, obstetric and infertility clinics were also added for attending to high risk deliveries.

 The neurosurgical centre, named Dr. A. Lakshmipathi Neurosurgical Centre, was started by the renowned neurosurgeon, Balasubramaniam Ramamurthi, in 1978.
 It has grown to be a tertiary level referral centre and has facility for treating complicated cranial and spinal disorders.

-The general surgery department attends to gastrointestinal, thoracic and abdominal surgeries such as hernia, thyroid issues, appendectomy as well as invasive procedures such as colonoscopy and endoscopy.
+The General Surgery Department attends to Gastrointestinal, Thoracic and Abdominal Surgeries such as hernia, thyroid issues, appendectomy as well as invasive procedures such as colonoscopy and endoscopy.
 The hospital has a well-equipped ophthalmology section for the treatment of glaucoma, retinal diseases and macular disorders and carries out vitreo-retinal and cataract surgeries.
 The Department of Psychiatry, named Rajaji Centre for De-Addiction, has 22 beds and apart from outpatient services, short-term in-patient services for de-addiction treatment are also provided.
 VHS has been operating a blood bank since 1963 where only voluntary blood donation is accepted.